 - Navigate to the Configure Account integration step.

 - Paste the Jira API token from step 1 into the Password field and save.
+Important note: For Jira Cloud customers, the Jira user's email address must be used in the Username field.

 If you are using a Jira 1.0 integration, you can update the password in the integration settings.